marteinn/The-Big-Username-Blacklist-Python/README.md

 ## Usage

-This is how you validate a word, if the word is in the blacklist, return False (validation failed), otherwise True.
+Validating a username is easy, if the word is in the blacklist, return False (validation failed), otherwise True.
+Example:

 ```python
 >>>> from the_big_username_blacklist import validate